cremich/awesome-q-developer/README.md

 - 📝 [How I used Amazon Q Developer to move faster with data](https://community.aws/content/2jK26brVpXufp1eH7rN5mjkfydk/how-i-used-amazon-q-developer-to-move-faster-with-data) - Learn how Amazon Q Developer can help you work quicker and more confidently with data.
 - 📝 [Using the Amazon Q feature development capability to write documentation](https://it20.info/2024/3/using-the-amazon-q-feature-development-capability-to-produce-documentation/) - Learn how to leverage generative AI for documentation tasks beyond code generation.
 - 📝 [I'm a lazy developer.
 Here's how Amazon Q is enabling me](https://community.aws/content/2gQKqKLQqKmlvFsnp4zuCENKW8i/i-m-a-lazy-developer-here-s-how-amazon-q-is-enabling-me) - I'm always on the hunt for ways to improve my productivity as a lazy developer.
 Here's what I've learned and how Amazon Q is helping me stay in the flow.
 Author: [Jenna Pederson](https://github.com/jennapederson)
+- 📝 [Streamlining Docker Compose with Amazon Q Developer](https://community.aws/content/2r4vEadauMFkO032h02mVeCfWS1/q-bits-streamlining-docker-compose-with-amazon-q-developer) - Amazon Q Developer streamlines Docker Compose workflows, explaining configs, suggesting improvements, and anticipating hardware needs.

 ## 🔎 Operations
-- [Work Smarter, Not Harder with Observability using Amazon Q Developer](https://community.aws/content/2gZ6lE5AnoFwgFVIzgNwRwIg3WJ/work-smarter-not-harder-with-observability-using-amazon-q-developer) - In a world where applications are highly distributed, loosely coupled, and leveraging the backbone of the cloud, it becomes imperative the usage of observability to keep things under control.
+- 📝 [Work Smarter, Not Harder with Observability using Amazon Q Developer](https://community.aws/content/2gZ6lE5AnoFwgFVIzgNwRwIg3WJ/work-smarter-not-harder-with-observability-using-amazon-q-developer) - In a world where applications are highly distributed, loosely coupled, and leveraging the backbone of the cloud, it becomes imperative the usage of observability to keep things under control.
 But implementing observability is not a trivial task.
 It requires coding, the usage of complex configuration files, and a considerable amount of plumbing to get things together.
 But what if you could get a little help with these things using Generative AI?
 Author: [Ricardo Ferreira](https://github.com/riferrei)
-- [Implementing Observability with Amazon Q Developer](https://www.youtube.com/playlist?list=PL5bUlblGfe0Jvmb9gnDXx-LIr2_u4JpLA) - Implementing observability can be easy if you work with the right person.
+- 📺 [Implementing Observability with Amazon Q Developer](https://www.youtube.com/playlist?list=PL5bUlblGfe0Jvmb9gnDXx-LIr2_u4JpLA) - Implementing observability can be easy if you work with the right person.
 Sometimes it doesn't need to be a person, but a machine who understands your needs.
 In this video, Ricardo Ferreira from AWS shows how to use Amazon Q Developer to instrument a microservice written in Go for OpenTelemetry.
 Author: [Ricardo Ferreira](https://github.com/riferrei)
+- 📝 [Formatting Output in the AWS CLI with Amazon Q Developer](https://community.aws/content/2rurhoxD6xZKEHVvbHQBWGPeISc/formatting-output-in-the-aws-cli-with-amazon-q-developer) - The blog post explores how the Amazon Q Developer simplify working with the AWS Command Line Interface (CLI).
+- 📝 [Setting Up KMS Keys with Amazon Q Developer](https://community.aws/content/2s2udcJW3Bs6PFkL2ROn6JnbVwo/q-bits-setting-up-kms-keys-with-amazon-q-developer) - This blog post explores how Amazon Q Developer can help with the management of AWS KMS encryption keys.
+- 📝 [Streamline RDS Operations with AWS CLI and Amazon Q Developer](https://community.aws/content/2sKTeEtiwfavTI1vMII9dJcmE3U/q-bits-streamline-rds-operations-with-aws-cli-and-amazon-q-developer) - This blog post explores how Amazon Q Developer simplifies performing complex RDS operations via AWS CLI

 ## 🥳 Case Studies & Success Stories
 - 📺 [Amazon’s journey with Amazon Q Developer](https://www.youtube.com/watch?v=XYpkuxprJcw) - Discover how Amazon rolled out Amazon Q Developer to thousands of developers, trained them in prompt engineering, and measured its transformative impact on productivity.